Damos Dumoli Agusman: Career

 Agusman joined the Ministry of Foreign Affairs in 1988.
 He began his career as a Second Secretary at the Indonesian Embassy in the Hague, the Netherlands (1993-1997) during which he attended the Hague Academy of International Law in 1994.
 He was later assigned as a Counsellor at the Indonesian Permanent Mission to the United Nations in Vienna.
 During the tenure, he studied at the doctorate program at the University of Vienna, but did not finish it.
 He was part of the Indonesian team that represented the country during Ligitan and Sipadan dispute at the International Court of Justice.

 From 2006 to 2010, Agusman served as Director of Economic, Social, and Cultural Treaties at the Foreign Ministry in Jakarta, responsible for leading Indonesian negotiation teams at free trade agreement negotiations.
-From 2010 to 2014, he was posted as a Consul-General in Frankfurt.
-Under Retno Marsudi, he was appointed as Secretary of the Directorate-General of International Law and Treaties in 2014, before being promoted as Director-General in September 2017 following Ferry Adamhar's appointment as ambassador to Greece.
+On 30 July 2010, he was posted as a Consul-General in Frankfurt.
+Under Retno Marsudi, he was appointed as Secretary of the Directorate-General of International Law and Treaties on 10 January 2014, before being promoted as Director-General on 15 September 2017 following Ferry Adamhar's appointment as ambassador to Greece.

 In July 2021, Agusman was nominated as the next Indonesian Ambassador to Austria, Slovenia, and United Nations Office at Vienna.

 Beside his diplomatic career, Agusman has also taught international law at the law schools of Padjadjaran University, University of Indonesia, and Pelita Harapan University.